-When you’re a professional hockey player you do everything what the coach says.
+When you’re a professional hockey player you do everything that the coach says.
 Or do you?
-Sometimes it’s okay to change the plan and to loosen up a little – with a permission of the coach, of course.
-This is possible with Firstbeat Sports, an essential tool for tracking of both training and recovery data.
+Sometimes it’s okay to change the plan and to loosen up a little – with the permission of the coach, of course.
+This is possible with Firstbeat Sports, an essential tool for tracking, both training and recovery data.

 “I always say that the best player is the one who recovers the best.
 The measurement data is extremely important to us because it gives a comprehensive understanding of basically everything that happens both on and off the ice”, says Sami Alalauri.
 Together with another coach Katja Kukkula, he owns a company called Prässi, which offers exercise and wellness services for private customers, businesses and professional athletes.

 He discovered Firstbeat ten years ago, when he wanted to see what recovery really is – and what it looks like.

 “All the players I coach are wired with Firstbeat HRV (Heart Rate Variability) sensor (Bodyguard) and analyzed with Firstbeat Sports as this helps me as a coach and the player itself to identify how the body functions in 24/7”, Alalauri clarifies and tells an example: